 2.1 Culture Conditions

-C. immitis R.S. strain was grown as mycelia or spherules as previously described (Viriyaosol)
+C. immitis R.S. strain was grown as mycelia or spherules as previously described (Viriyaosol).
+Young spherules were cultured in Converse media for two days and mature spherules were cultured for eight days.
+During that time period very few spherules ruptured.

 2.2 RNA extraction and purification